Spicy Sweet & Sour Casserole

 • 150 gr. grated cheese (but do not use Parmesan or Grana Padano, for chrissake!
 Use mature but still soft cheese; it tastes better on top of the casserole and melts much more nicely with the ingredients)

 • 1.5 tbsp curry powder (There are dozens of different sorts at many spiciness levels.
-Choose the one that better suits your palate, and that of your guests)
+Choose the one that better suits your palate – and that of your guests, of course)

 • Salt and pepper (to taste, but think about your blood pressure and that of your guests.
 Never overdo!)